 What personal hardships have you encountered in preparing for a career in dentistry?
-Which have you overcome and how did you do so?
+Which have you overcome, and how did you do so?

-Along the way, however, I endured almost constant hardship as both a child and then an adolescent.
-During these last 5 years, I have also been continuing to mature and to make peace with the fact that I come from a dysfunctional family.
-My life was always very hard; yet, these last 5 years of young adulthood have been very healing and settling for me as I come to terms with my past in order to best prepare myself for the future.
+Along the way, however, I endured almost constant hardship as a child and then as an adolescent.
+During these last five years, I have continued to mature and make peace with the fact that I come from a dysfunctional family.
+My life was always challenging, yet, these last five years of young adulthood have been very healing and settling for me as I come to terms with my past to best prepare myself for the future.

-Since I was 20, for the last 4 years, I have been entirely on my own, self-supporting, and I have managed to finish my undergraduate studies in Health Studies.
-I am now taking courses in Biology at the graduate level in preparation for your distinguished program.
-While still a teenager, I was depressed; but then I decided it was time to seek help and I visited my local Personal Development Office for assistance.
-In my community, emotional and mental disorders often go unacknowledged and seeking help is frowned upon and often seen as a sign of weakness.
-Nevertheless, through the services of the Personal Development Office, I have learned that if you do not deal with your issues they will continue to show up in your life and hold you back.
-I began working on time and stress management, setting realistic goals; soon, this led to new success in many aspects of my life, especially as a result of improved self-esteem and confidence.
+Since I was 20, for the last four years, I have been entirely on my own, self-supporting, and I have managed to finish my undergraduate studies in Health Studies.
+I am now taking courses in Biology at the graduate level in preparation for your distinguished dental school program.
+While still a teenager, I was depressed, but then I decided it was time to seek help, and I visited my local Personal Development Office for assistance.
+In my community, emotional and mental disorders often go unacknowledged, and seeking help is frowned upon and often seen as a sign of weakness.
+Nevertheless, through the services of the Personal Development Office, I have learned that if you do not deal with your issues, they will continue to show up in your life and hold you back.
+I began working on time and stress management, setting realistic goals; soon, this led to new success in many aspects of my life, mainly due to improved self-esteem and confidence.

 What educational hardships have you encountered in preparing for a career in dentistry?
-Which have you overcome and how did you do so?
+Which have you overcome, and how did you do so?

 I have been told that my maternal grandparents never even attended high school.
-My own principal academic challenge or handicap resulted from the instability of military life, changing schools one or more times a year.
-I always wanted to please my parents and never wanted to make a fuss, so I never verbalized my feelings.
-I think my constant worrying over my parent’s safety was devastating to my childhood, hearing news on TV about Iraq or Afghanistan and crying myself to sleep over a period of hours; frustrated, hopeless, all too often I let my loneliness turn into anger.
-I was unable to participate in afterschool activities because I did not have the transportation or family involvement, which led to feeling invalidated and unimportant.
-All of these issues were still unresolved at the time that I started college and I performed poorly my first year of college and had to return home.
+My principal academic challenge or handicap resulted from the instability of military life, changing schools one or more times a year.
+I always wanted to please my parents and never make a fuss, so I never verbalized my feelings.
+I think my constant worrying over my parent’s safety was devastating..
+I heard the news on TV about Iraq or Afghanistan and cried myself to sleep; frustrated, hopeless, all too often, I let my loneliness turn into anger.
+I could not participate in afterschool activities because I did not have transportation or family involvement, which led to feeling invalidated and unimportant.
+These issues were still unresolved when I started college, and I performed poorly at first and had to return home.

 Why have you chosen to pursue a career in dentistry?